tempus-app/tempus/docs/misc/RepoContributing.md

 - Modules within `libs/client/onboarding-client`should be prefixed with `OnboardingClient` like so: `OnboardingClientFeatureSignInModule`
 - Modules within `libs/client/shared` should be prefixed with `ClientShared` like so: `ClientSharedUiComponentsPresentationalModule`
-- Ensure these file names are as brief as possible and reflected in library files as well as `angular.json`
+- Ensure these file names are as brief as possible and reflected in library files as well as `angular.json`.
+To learn more about contributing to the frontend, see [Frontend Contributing.](../frontend/Contributing.md)

 ### General